 - This month I have watched two extremely dangerous men released onto the streets due to basic failings by the CPS.

 I appreciate the difficulties that Alison Saunders as Director of Public Prosecutions faces in remaining politically neutral.
-I do not expect to see her travelling to Jeremy Corbyn rallies (in a female-only carriage, natch) publicly denouncing the financial rape of her department.
-But if she is unable to publicly speak the truth about the funding crisis in the CPS, she could at least do the public the service of not publishing Pravda-style vignettes seeking to minimise and delegitimise valid criticism of the remorseless chaos that is the prosecutorial system.
+I do not expect to see her travelling to Jeremy Corbyn rallies publicly denouncing the financial pillaging of her department.
+But if she is unable to publicly speak the truth about the funding crisis in the CPS, she could at least do the public the service of not publishing Pravda-style vignettes seeking to minimise and delegitimise valid criticism.